wlqdml/Machine_Learning/README.md

-# Credit Card Fraud Detection
+# Credit Card Fraud Detection using Gradient Boosting
 - Introduction:
   - This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
   - The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.